 A NEW fashion exhibition at Sovereign Hill's Gold Museum will provide a glimpse into the fashion trends of decades gone by.

-Entitled A Victorian Silhouette, the exhibition draws on the Gold Museum’s incredible collection of original Victorian garments and accessories, shown alongside reproductions made by Sovereign Hill’s Costume Department to highlight the craftsmanship in recreating Victorian-era fashion.
+Entitled A Victorian Silhouette, the exhibition draws on the Gold Museum’s incredible collection of more than 3000 original Victorian garments and accessories, shown alongside reproductions made by Sovereign Hill’s Costume Department, highlighting the craftsmanship in recreating Victorian-era fashion.

-Gold Museum curator Snjez Cosic said the exhibition would feature 19th century dresses and accessories worn by some of the goldfields' most iconic figures.
+Gold Museum curator Snjez Cosic says the exhibition would feature 19th century dresses and accessories worn by some of the goldfields' most iconic figures.

 She said the show would also explore the role of women in the Victorian era, between 1837 and 1901.

 “Female clothing in the Victorian era reflected the role and status of women in society," Snjez says.